Share with your network

 - 80% attendance

-- Travelling to London or a central location in the North of England (tbc) for aspects of the programme which are delivered face to face
+- Travel to the location of the two residential aspects of the programme which are delivered face to face

 - Independent work on the BLA online platform